jxbz/modula/docs/source/golden-rules.rst

     self.weight -= learning_rate * self.weight.grad / spectral_norm(self.weight.grad)

 In practice, you may want to replace :python:`self.weight.grad` with some kind of momentum or Adam expression.
 And the learning rate can optionally decay through the course of training.
+Also, you can often replace :python:`spectral_norm(self.weight.grad)` with :python:`frobenius_norm(self.weight.grad)` since gradients tend to be low stable rank.

 Fixing depth scaling
 ^^^^^^^^^^^^^^^^^^^^^